trinodb/trino.io/_posts/2021-01-04-migrating-from-prestosql-to-trino.md

 # Getting help

 We're here to help!
-If run into any issues while upgrading, or having any questions or concerns, [ask on Slack](/slack.html).
+If you run into any issues while upgrading, or having any questions or concerns, [ask on Slack](/slack.html).